 What Is Skin Purging?

 This is because your skin needs some time to adjust to the new products and give the expected results.
-Such products increase the cell turnover rate, which causes faster pimple formation.
-So, if you have clogged pores, they might mature into pimples, and if you have small pimples or acne, they will turn into large ones.
-In other words, the products push all those hidden comedones to the skin surface.
+These products increase the cell turnover rate and cause faster pimple formation.
+If you have clogged pores, they might mature into pimples, and if you have small pimples or acne, they will turn into large ones.
+In other words, the products push the hidden comedones to the skin surface.

-While you might think your skin is reacting negatively to the product, that’s not true.
-A breakout occurs when your skin is sensitive to the ingredients, resulting in skin irritation or allergy and clogging of your pores.
+You might assume that your skin is reacting negatively to the product, but that is not true.
+A breakout occurs when your skin is sensitive to the ingredients, resulting in skin irritation, allergy, and clogging of your pores.

-If your skin is purging, continue using the product.
-But if it is breaking out, stop using the product.
+If your skin is purging, continue using the product for a few more weeks, or follow up with your dermatologist.
+If it is breaking out or develops into a rash, stop using the product.

 Skin Purge Vs. Breakout